QueerGlobal/qg-docs/WRITEUP.md

 Changelog?
 TBD

+Database relations broken down in [this document](https://docs.google.com/document/d/1rt0V8w4bygqfRPnhwbbE9FCcKIAJI2yT1as8AMG_ehA/edit#heading=h.yfunt0g4gpy6)

 ### Deployment
 AWS?

 Other cloud environment?

 A/B testing?
 SEO?
 TBD

+If signup, login, and/or payments are not working, then the app is not working.
+Take the site down immediately.

 ### Measurements/analysis
 Quality metrics, API connection rates, user feedback, TBD.
 Analytics is critical for the effectiveness of the product.